 The noise’s exact sound will vary based on how damaged your transmission mount is and by the type of vehicle that you drive.

 When something as big as your transmission is shifting around, you’re bound to feel it.
 While you’ll feel large shifts as your transmission slams into different parts of your vehicle, before it gets that bad, you’ll feel everything as vibrations.

 Just as the noises get worse under certain circumstances, those vibrations can get worse too.
 The more the transmission shifts, the more you’ll feel these vibrations.
 If the problem gets bad enough, you might feel vibrations every time your vehicle is running.

 3. Chassis Flex

 The more that it does this, the more force it puts on the chassis.
-If it does it enough, damage can be the result.
-Repairing your vehicle’s chassis is an extremely expensive process, and sometimes it’s the total cost simply isn’t worth it.
+If it does it enough, damage can result.
+Repairing your vehicle’s chassis is an extremely expensive process, and sometimes, the total cost simply isn’t worth it.

 4. Drooping or Sagging Engine/Transmission